Dongcheng District

 Nanluoguxiang Hutong 南锣鼓巷

-Beijing's most famous restored hutong street — a 786-meter alley lined with boutiques, cafés, craft shops, and street food stalls.
-Dating back to the Yuan Dynasty (over 700 years), it's one of the oldest neighborhoods in Beijing.
-The side alleys (ju'er hutong, mao'er hutong) are quieter and more atmospheric.
-Best visited in the late afternoon or early evening.
+Beijing's most famous restored hutong street — a 786-meter north-south alley lined with boutiques, cafés, craft shops, and street food stalls.
+Dating back to the Yuan Dynasty over 700 years ago, Nanluoguxiang (南锣鼓巷) is one of Beijing's oldest neighborhoods and a rare example of a preserved historic residential grid.
+The area follows the traditional Chinese chessboard pattern, with the main street flanked by 16 parallel hutongs (8 east, 8 west).

 Admission: Free